When you look at the world of ecommerce, there’s no denying that a lot has happened in just a short amount of time.

 - Direct Fulfillment requires you to be in charge of shipping your goods out to your customers yourself.
 This gets trickier as you grow and begin to sell globally.

-- Third-Party Fulfillment utilizes outsourced warehouses to help you ship both domestically and cross border.
+- Third-Party Fulfillment utilizes outsourced warehouses to help you ship both domestically and cross-border.
 An experienced third-party logistics (3PL) solution has the infrastructure and expertise to help you ship into new countries.
-They can often negotiate rates on your behalf and help you integrate with local logistics providers should you choose to warehouse products closer to your cross border customers.
+They can often negotiate rates on your behalf and help you integrate with local logistics providers should you choose to warehouse products closer to your cross-border customers.
+The right logistics solution, however, won’t just enable cross-border shipping, though.
+They will also provide the flexibility of in-country shipping to ensure localized experiences of the highest quality whenever and wherever possible.

 70% of shoppers are unlikely to make another purchase from a brand following a poor delivery experience.